oneclickvirt/oneclickvirt.github.io/docs/en/incomplete/webvirtcloud_retspen.md

 lsblk
 ```

-Then use the following command to broaden the disk
+Then use the following command to resizeen the disk

 ```shell
 fdisk /dev/vda